|

 degree of physical and emotional discomfort that accompanies group membership in an unfamiliar, outdoor setting where individuals

 are responsible for managing their well-being.
 A high ratio of instructors to students ensures that supervision is keen at all times.
+The value of wilderness in this idiom is profound, and all but unavoidable.

 Most students come to these programs with sophisticated and effective system of manipulation in place.
 Field instructors, while well